 Dynamic Pricing in Insurance Using AI and Predictive Analytics

 Traditionally, insurance premiums are set using a cost-plus model.
-Every insurer knows what it involves but let's still briefly touch upon it.
-The cost-plus model is an actuarial assessment of the risk premium and adding on a percentage to cover direct and indirect costs and including a small profit margin.
+The cost plus model is an actuarial pricing model that assesses the risk premium and adds on a percentage to cover direct and indirect costs and including a small profit margin.

 Price and feature comparison websites: There is no bigger threat to existing pricing models than websites that are aiding customers to compare policies by price, value, and benefits.
 It is no surprise then that consumers choose the lowest offer.
 In fact, the drill-down benefits offered by these sites make evaluating hundreds of insurance products a piece of cake.
 This is because these websites are using disruptive technologies like AI to provide answers in a matter of seconds.